boozinka/kb_ansible/README.md

 Once again, use the python "print_yaml.py" script to print the contents of the YAML file to stdout.

+2. Inventory Files

-2. (a) Create an "INI" style inventory file.
+   a.
+Create an "INI" style inventory file.
 This file should have an "all:vars" section containing variables for the following:

     ansible_connection type should be set to "network_cli" ansible_python_interpreter should be set to "~/VENV/py3_venv/bin/python"